Minimalist Depression Guide – Four do’s and four don’ts

 - Don’t read depression self help books

-Reading books are no substitute for the right kind of action and by presenting new theories of what is wrong with you, risks increasing your rumination.
-And this is leaving aside the near certainty that the depression self help books you will be reading will be peddling discredited theories of what a depression actually is.
+Reading books are no substitute for the right kind of action.
+And by presenting new theories of what is wrong with you, reading books risks increasing your rumination.
+This is leaving aside the near certainty that the depression self help books you will be reading will be peddling discredited theories of what a depression actually is.

 In any event, most depression help books seem to be based on Cognitive theories – that depression is caused by wrong thoughts The trouble with this idea is that emotions come before thoughts and so if the emotion is strong, this will overwhelm any attempts to challenge the subsequent thought.